pivotal/docs-tap/install-aws/set-up-namespaces.hbs.md

     ```

 1. Add secrets and a service account to execute the Supply Chain and RBAC rules
-   to authorize the service account to the developer namespace by running:
+   to authorize the service account to the developer namespace:

     ```console
     apiVersion: v1